 ON THIS PAGE: You will find information about how many children and teens are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Each year, about 225 children and teenagers in the United States are diagnosed with a Ewing tumor, most of which will be Ewing sarcoma.
 Ewing tumors make up about 1% of all childhood cancers.
 Most Ewing tumors are diagnosed in teenagers, but they can also affect children and young adults in their 20s and 30s.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with Ewing sarcoma with a localized tumor (a tumor that has not spread) is about 70%.
+The five-year survival rate is the percentage of people who survive at least five years after the tumor is found.
+The five-year survival rate for people with a Ewing tumor that that has not spread is about 70%.
 If the tumor has metastasized (spread) at the time of diagnosis, the five-year survival rate is about 15% to 30%.
-The survival rate is slightly higher for patients whose tumor has spread to the lungs only, compared with those whose tumor has spread to the lungs and the bones.
+The survival rate is slightly higher for people with a tumor that has only spread to the lungs compared with a tumor that has spread to other organs.

 Statistics adapted from the American Cancer Society.

 The next section in this guide is Medical Illustrations, and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.